Thorium Energy Alliance: Activities

 thorium policy guidance with the goal to allow a new domestic Rare Earth Metals industry to start.

+The Government of El Salvador and Thorium Energy Alliance have signed a Memorandum of Understanding to promote the "El Salvador Energy Bridge" plan for clean energy through thorium.
+The document was signed by Daniel Alvarez, Director General of Energy, Hydrocarbons and Mines (DGEHM), and John Kutsch, Executive Director of Thorium Energy Alliance, at the Embassy of El Salvador in Washington, D.C., with Ambassador Milena Mayorga as a witness of honor.

 In the future, TEA plans to track the milestones in the creation of a thorium economy.
 One of the proposed methods will be to create a thorium and related technology stock portfolio and a Thorium ETF, which will allow the public to track and participate in the growing value of the thorium economy.

-Annual Conferences
+Annual conferences

 TEA organizes regular annual conferences since 2009, where scientific sessions and cross-cutting energy and fuel management discussions bring together a cross-section of interested domain experts.
-The inaugural conference in 2009 took place in Washington D.C., followed by California (2010), Washington D.C.
+The inaugural conference in 2009 took place in Washington, D.C., followed by California (2010), Washington, D.C.
 (2011), and Chicago (2012).
 The 2013 annual conference was held in Chicago, May 30–31.

-The tenth conference, TEAC10, was held at the Pollard Technology Conference Center in Oak Ridge, Tennessee on October 1st, 2019.
+The tenth conference, TEAC10, was held at the Pollard Technology Conference Center in Oak Ridge, Tennessee, on October 1, 2019.